Hour of Power Relay for Sarcoma Research

 Where Does the Money Go?

-Funds raised act as seed funding for the University of Chicago’s pediatric sarcoma research program.
-The program brings together oncologists, surgeons, radiation oncologists, and physician scientists who have a particular interest in adolescents and young adults with sarcoma.
-At the University of Chicago the Ted Mullin Fund supports research into novel chemotherapy and biology agents for sarcomas, new ways to administer chemotherapy in this disease, techniques to visualize the response of tumors in the patient more accurately, the identification of high risk sarcoma patients using novel genomics strategies, the personalizing of therapy for each person diagnosed with sarcoma to maximize benefit while reducing treatment-related toxicity and treatments for metastatic or resistant disease which seek to use the patient’s own immune system to attack residual tumors.
+Money raised acts as seed funding for the University of Chicago Medicine (UCM) pediatric sarcoma research program.
+The Ted Mullin Fund has supported research into novel chemotherapy/biology agents for sarcomas, new ways to administer chemotherapy in this disease, techniques to visualize more accurately the tumor response in the patient, novel genomics strategies to identify high-risk sarcoma patients, molecular techniques to personalize therapy to maximize benefit while reducing treatment-related toxicity and treatments for metastatic or resistant disease that use the patient’s own immune system to attack residual tumors.

 - View the University of Chicago's report on uses of the money raised for the Ted Mullin Fund.